 It is possible to export your PDF as a JPEG, TIFF, but there are no options for exporting to other apps, such as Word or Pages.

 Adding a signature was simple, although there were only two options for doing so: using a trackpad, or by signing your name on a piece of paper and holding it up to the camera.
 You can save multiple signatures.
-We weren’t able to do was add an image this way though.
-We weren’t able to fool the system into entering a photograph this way as it automatically recognises text on a white background.
+We weren’t able to do was add an image this way though the system wasn't fooled into entering a photograph this way as it automatically recognises text on a white background.
+We have a guide to adding a signature to a PDF here.

 As we said above, Preview offers enough features if all you need to do is enter a bit of text and sign a PDF.
 So if you are trying to fill in an application form or filling in a few yes or no checkboxes, it’s likely to be sufficient.
-If you want a little more flexibility than that Preview might not have enough features for you.
+If you want a little more flexibility than that Preview might not have enough features for you... in which case we have some options below that might tempt you.

 Acrobat Reader DC